Harrison Bader Player Props: Yankees vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff is fourth in MLB with a collective 9.5 strikeouts per nine innings.
+- The White Sox pitching staff is third in MLB with a collective 9.5 strikeouts per nine innings.

-- The White Sox's 4.62 team ERA ranks 24th among all league pitching staffs.
+- The White Sox have the 24th-ranked team ERA among all MLB pitching staffs (4.59).

 - The White Sox allow the fourth-most home runs in baseball (157 total, 1.4 per game).

-- His most recent time out was on Thursday against the Texas Rangers, when the righty threw 1 2/3 innings, surrendering seven earned runs while allowing seven hits.
+- In his most recent outing on Thursday against the Texas Rangers, the righty went 5 1/3 innings, allowing four earned runs while surrendering five hits.

+- The 27-year-old has a 3.92 ERA and 8.3 strikeouts per nine innings across 10 games this season, while allowing a batting average of .190 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.